Bunting in Rosemount, County Westmeath

 Overview

-Rosemount lies about 5 km north‑east of Moate in the heart of County Westmeath.
-The settlement grew from a historic stronghold of the Geoghegan sept and today centres on its pub, primary school, church and community centre.
-Overlooking the village is Knockastia, a 200 m hill that hosts a Bronze Age cairn, while the nearby Rosemount Estate houses the University College Dublin Rosemount Environmental Research Station.
-Together they offer a rare mix of prehistoric intrigue, agrarian heritage and contemporary Irish culture.
+Rosemount sits about 5 km north-east of Moate in the heart of County Westmeath.
+Historically known as Ballybrickoge (Irish: Baile an Bhric Óig), the village grew around a landscape that has drawn people for millennia.
+Today, it is a quiet rural hub centred on its local pub, primary school, church and community centre.
+Overlooking the settlement is Knockastia, a 200 m hill that hosts a significant Bronze Age cairn, while the adjacent Rosemount Estate has been transformed into a state-of-the-art environmental research facility.
+Together, these landmarks offer a rare blend of prehistoric intrigue, agrarian heritage and contemporary Irish science.

-The area formed part of the ancient Barony of Moycashel and served as a stronghold for the Geoghegan (Mag Eochagain) sept of the Southern Uí Neill.
-After the Cromwellian and Williamite confiscations the Geoghegan legacy survived in the local mortuary chapel at Kill.
-In 1932 the Harvard Archaeological Society excavated a Bronze Age cairn on Knockastia, uncovering 44 graves dating to the sixth‑century BC and confirming the hill’s long‑standing ceremonial importance.
+The area formed part of the ancient Barony of Moycashel and served as a stronghold for the Geoghegan (Mag Eochagain) sept of the Southern Uí Néill.
+Following the Cromwellian and Williamite confiscations in the 17th century, the family lost much of their grazing land and lake fisheries, though their legacy endures in local place names and the nearby mortuary chapel at Kill.

-The estate’s story begins in the late 18th century when John Corballis leased the land (1780) and the Corballis family built Rosemount House, a focal point of local philanthropy for over a century.
-By the 1980s the house had fallen into ruin; University College Dublin acquired the property, demolished the decayed structure and preserved the historic walled courtyard.
-In 2011 the site reopened as the UCD Rosemount Environmental Research Station, a joint venture of the Schools of Biology & Environmental Science and Agriculture & Food Science, providing laboratories, glasshouses and field plots for cutting‑edge plant, soil and climate research.
+The estate’s modern story began in the late 18th century when John Corballis leased the land.
+The Corballis family built Rosemount House, which became a centre of local philanthropy.
+By the 1980s, however, the house had fallen into disrepair.
+University College Dublin acquired the property, carefully demolished the ruined structure and preserved the historic walled courtyard.
+The site was redeveloped into the UCD Rosemount Environmental Research Station, which now operates under the joint management of UCD’s Schools of Biology & Environmental Science and Agriculture & Food Science.

 What to See & Do